 Three Months Ended

+Mar ch 31, April 2,

-(in millions) March 31, 2012 April 2, 2011 Change Provision for income taxes \$ 2.8 9 5 7.7 \$ (4.9) Effective tax rate 16.39 % 134.3%
+(in millions) 012 2011 Change

+Provision for income taxes \$ 2.8 \$ 7.7 \$ (4.9)

+Effective tax rate 16.3% 134.3%

 The effective tax rate for the three months ended March 31, 2012 decreased from the prior period, primarily due to the prior period tax charge related to the intercompany license of certain technology and other one-time nondeductible costs associated with the acquisition of Spectra Linear in 2011, along with a one-time increase in the deductibility of stock based compensation expense in connection with our former CEO's separation from the Company in 2012.
 The impact of these items was partially offset by an increase in state income taxes and the non-renewal of the federal research and development tax credit.